 The Devers Program does outreach to the South Bend community with the Teachers as Scholars program, helping to foster collaboration between public and private school teachers and the faculty at the University of Notre Dame.

 A spotlight exhibit in Rare Books and Special Collections (102 Hesburgh Library)

 Happy Birthday, Dante!
 In May of 1865, the city of Florence honored the 600th birthday of Dante Alighieri with a lavish three-day festival that included public celebrations of the author's works, concerts, and exhibitions.
 Our current spotlight exhibit displays some of the literary and commemorative publications released in conjunction with this important festival.
 The exhibit runs concurrently to the special lecture series "Dante's Other Works" 2015: A Celebration of the 750th Anniversary of Dante’s Birth sponsored by the William & Katherine Devers Program in Dante Studies and Italian Studies at Notre Dame.

-The exhibit is curated by Tracy Bergstrom, Curator, Zahm Dante and Early Italian Imprints Collection, and is open to the public 9:00am to 5:00pm, Monday through Friday, through December 18, 2015.
+The exhibit was curated by Tracy Bergstrom, Curator, Zahm Dante and Early Italian Imprints Collection, and was open to the public through December 18, 2015.